-As one might expect based on the name, discus have a round, flat body that is similar in shape to a disk.
-They vary in color, to include green, red, brown, and blue, and have dark vertical stripes.
-These stripes serve a dual purpose: to help with communication within the school of discus and to camouflage the fish from predators.
-Because of its distinctive look, a nickname for the discus is the “pompadour fish.”
+Nicknamed the “pompadour fish” for their distinctive look, discus have a round, flat body similar in shape to a disk.
+They vary in color, donning hues of green, red, brown and blue and have dark vertical stripes.
+These stripes serve a dual purpose: to aid in communication within a school of discus and to camouflage the fish from predators.

-To reproduce, male and female discus together choose and clean a spot where the female discus will lay between 80 and 400 eggs.
-The male fertilizes the eggs, and the male and female then guard the eggs until they hatch.
-When the eggs hatch, the fry swim to the parents and eat the slime off their skin until they’re old enough to eat larger pieces of food.
-Juveniles can live in groups, but as they get older they will start to form bonded pairs and become territorial against other couples.
+To reproduce, male and female discus together choose and clean a spot where the female will lay between 80 and 400 eggs.
+The male fertilizes the eggs, and both parents guard the eggs until they hatch.
+After hatching, the fry eat the slime off their parents’ skin until they’re old enough to eat larger pieces of food.
+Juvenile discus can live in groups but as they age will start to form bonded pairs and become territorial against other couples.

-A typical discus diet can include worms, small crustaceans, insects, insect larvae, and plant matter.
+A discus’ diet includes worms, small crustaceans, insects, insect larvae and plant matter.

-This fish can grow to approximately 6 to 8 inches in height and length.
+This fish grows approximately 6 to 8 inches in height and length.

 Their population is believed to be stable.